 His daughter also counts.

 Out of Order: The Christmas episode was meant to be the first season finale but was aired as a pilot.

 Recap Episode: When Orel shows his movies to his friends and family, they are the first three episodes.
 Subverted in no old footage being reused.

 Religion Rant Song: "I Hate You, Jesus!"
 In-universe as Orel performed it at a pageant that required him to play up hostility against the Jesus character.
 Kinda subverted when Moralton start singing the song, because they just find it catchy.

 Room Full of Crazy: When Orel is grounded from church in "Grounded", he makes up for it by drawing a crayon church on his wall decorated with various Bible verses, then builds a cardboard church and wears it like a Halloween costume.

-Running Gag: Miss Censordoll's protesting and censorship, the "Lost Commandments," the fact Shapey is not weaned off breast milk yet, Clay standing up after beating Orel, which causes his pants to fall because he forgot to put his belt back on.
+Running Gag: Ms. Censordoll's protesting and censorship, the "Lost Commandments", the fact Shapey is not weaned off breast milk yet, Clay standing up after beating Orel, which causes his pants to fall because he forgot to put his belt back on.

 The second and third seasons have Shapey switched with the son of their short term neighbors.
 Bloberta (who eventually figures it out) and Clay never seem to realize that Block is not Shapey even as Orel tries pointing it out time and time again.

-Shoot the Dog: Quite literally in "Nature"; Clay shoots some other hunter's hunting dog, then proceeds to mount its head and eat it like a deer.
+Shoot the Dog: In "Nature," Clay shoots some other hunter's hunting dog, then proceeds to mount its head and eat it like a deer.
 Granted, he was drunk at the time, but still...